Our History

 a black and white photo of the Swimming pool interior

-• Miss Wilkes was appointed headmistress.
+• Miss Wilks was appointed headmistress.

 • New swimming baths are opened by Lady Eccles.